-From Matt Wilson on October 24, 2013 in Tools and Tips
+From Engineering on October 24, 2013 in Tools and Tips

 To make a significant dent in your winter energy bills, you first need to identify your home’s biggest energy consumption culprits.
 Heating costs likely take the largest chunk out of your budget.
 According to the Energy Information Administration (EIA), space heating accounts for more than 40 percent of the energy used in the average American home.
 Simple improvements that make your home easier to heat offer you substantial savings.
 They’ll help control your cooling costs when summer rolls around again too.

 Any gap in a home’s structural shell lets cold air inside and allows household heat to escape outdoors.
 When it comes to air infiltration, a 1/8-inch gap under your front door is equivalent to having a gaping 2.4-inch hole in an exterior wall, according the Environmental Protection Agency (EPA).
 Weather-stripping windows and doors is an economical way to eliminate leaks.
 Caulking a window’s exterior and interior casing helps stop leaks as well.

 If you have an older home with single-pane windows, you may wish to consider window replacements.
 The Department of Energy (DOE) estimates that drafty, outdated windows can account for as much as 25 percent of your heating bill.
 Adding storm windows is another option.
 When combined with weather-stripping, the EPA reports that a quality storm window can achieve the same energy savings as a new dual-pane window.